tmux-python/libtmux/README.md

 # libtmux

-libtmux is a scripting library for tmux.
+libtmux is a python scripting library for tmux.
 You can use it to command and control tmux servers, sessions, windows, and panes.
-It is the tool behind [tmuxp], a tmux workspace manager in python.
+It is the tool powering [tmuxp], a tmux workspace manager.

 [![Python Package](https://img.shields.io/pypi/v/libtmux.svg)](https://pypi.org/project/libtmux/)
 [![Docs](https://github.com/tmux-python/libtmux/workflows/docs/badge.svg)](https://libtmux.git-pull.com/)